-Founded as an honor society for sophomore women at the University of Pittsburgh in the fall of 1922, Lambda Sigma became a national organization when chapters were founded in 1925 at Miami University and the University of Missouri.
+Founded as an honor society for sophomore women (CWENS) at the University of Pittsburgh in the fall of 1922, Lambda Sigma became a national organization when chapters were founded in 1925 at Miami University and the University of Missouri.
 The society became coed in 1976 with the implementation of Title IX.
-Lambda Sigma chapters can be found from New York to Texas and in a variety of states between.
+Lambda Sigma chapters can be found from Massachusetts to Texas and in a variety of states between.

 Prior to initiation, each new member of Lambda Sigma pays an initiation fee which includes national dues and local chapter fees.
 National dues are $40, and cover the membership certificate, national publications during the active year of membership, and general operating and convention expenses.
 Membership pins may be ordered at the time of initiation for a nominal cost.

-A national convention is held annually to bring Lambda Sigma presidents together to share ideas among chapters.
-Each chapter also conducts activities to inform, select, and initiate new members in accordance with the rituals of national Lambda Sigma.
+A national Presidents Leaadership Conference is held annually to bring Lambda Sigma presidents together to share ideas among chapters.
+Each chapter also conducts activities to inform, select, and initiate new members in accordance with the rituals established and approved by the National Board.

-The National service project is the Lambda Sigma scholarship program which provides scholarships for outstanding current members who are completing undergraduate programs.
+Lambda Sigma offers a number of scholarships for outstanding current members who are completing undergraduate programs.
 Each chapter may nominate one candidate annually.
 Some local chapters also sponsor scholarships and other recognition awards to benefit their members and their institutions.
 Chapters needing more information on the scholarship program may contact the National Board member in charge of scholarships who is listed elsewhere on the web site.